ibm-cloud-docs/databases-for-etcd/getting-started.md

 {:tip: .tip}

-# Getting started tutorial
+# Getting Started
+{: #getting-started}

 This tutorial uses a [sample app](https://github.com/IBM-Cloud/clouddatabases-etcd-helloworld-nodejs) to demonstrate how to connect a Cloud Foundry application in {{site.data.keyword.cloud_notm}} to an {{site.data.keyword.databases-for-etcd_full}} service.
 The application creates, reads from, and writes to a database that uses data that is supplied through the app's web interface.
 {: shortdesc}

-If you have already created your deployment and just want to connect to your etcd databases, you can skip to [getting your connection strings](https://cloud.ibm.com/docs/services/databases-for-etcd/howto-getting-connection-strings.html) and [connecting with `etcdctl`](https://cloud.ibm.com/docs/services/databases-for-etcd/connecting-cli-client.html).
+If you have already created your deployment and just want to connect to your etcd databases, you can skip to [getting your connection strings](/docs/services/databases-for-etcd?topic=databses-for-etcd-connection-strings) and [connecting with `etcdctl`](/docs/services/databases-for-etcd?topic=connecting-etcdctl).
 {: .tip}

 ## Before you begin